stelzo/keycloak-letsencrypt/README.md

 ```

 Symlink your config to the enabled sites.

 ```sh
 $ sudo ln -s /etc/nginx/sites-available/<your-domain>.conf /etc/nginx/sites-enabled/<your-domain>.conf
 ```

-Check if you made any mistakes with `nginx -t` and restart `sudo service nginx restart`.
+Check if you made any mistakes with `sudo nginx -t` and restart `sudo nginx -s reload`.

 ### Let’s Encrypt/certbot

 If you don't have certbot yet, [install it](https://certbot.eff.org/).

 Get your certificate.
 For this to work, your domain needs to point to the server you are running this on.

 ```sh
 $ sudo certbot --nginx
 ```

-### docker-compose
+### docker-compose.yml

-Take a look into the `docker-compose.yml`.
-1. Change the postgres-data volume if you want to persist the data to somewhere else and... pick a safe password!
+1. _Change the passwords_!
 2. Create your admin account with `KEYCLOAK_USER` and `KEYCLOAK_PASSWORD` environment variables.
-3. Mount the `standalone.xml` from this repository by changing the first path (host path) `/opt/security/standalone.xml`.
-4. Start the container. `docker-compose up -d`.
+3. Start the containers. `docker-compose up -d`.

 You are ready to go!
 Visit `https://<your-domain>/`.